exadel-inc/esl/src/modules/esl-event-listener/README.md

 ### Shortcuts

 All the inheritors of `ESLBaseElement` and `ESLMixinElement` contain the short aliases for some `ESLEventUtils` methods.
-The host parameter of the shortcut methods is always targeting current element/mixin.
+The host parameter of the shortcut methods is always targeting the current element/mixin.

 - `$$on` ~ `ESLEventUtils.subscribe(this, ...)`
 - `$$off` ~ `ESLEventUtils.unsubscribe(this, ...)`